fbpx

 Achievers

-Throw in the mix the challenge of an ageing workforce and the struggle to entice younger generations to join the field—not to mention the effects of a pandemic—and it’s easy to see how there are more than a few challenges affecting the industry at large.
+Throw in the mix the challenge of an ageing workforce and the struggle to entice younger generations to join the field—not to mention the effects of a pandemic—and it’s easy to see how there are more than a few challenges affecting the industry.

 “For the sixth year in a row, skilled trade positions (electricians, carpenters, welders, etc.) were the hardest roles to fill, followed by drivers and healthcare professionals.”